 Name and affiliation of the Petitioner,

-If the Rejection Action Petition relates to a Standard Bylaw Amendment, a statement, if applicable, that the Standard Bylaw Amendment is based solely on the outcome of a PDP, citing the specific PDP and the provision in the Standard Bylaw Amendment subject to the Board Notice that implements such PDP.
-Additionally The Rejection Action Petition must include the name of the Supporting Organization that is a Decisional Participant that undertook the PDP,
+If the Rejection Action Petition relates to a Standard Bylaw Amendment, a statement, if applicable, that the Standard Bylaw Amendment is based solely on the outcome of a PDP, citing the specific PDP and the provision in the Standard Bylaw Amendment subject to the Board Notice that implements that PDP.
+Additionally, the Rejection Action Petition must include the name of the Supporting Organization that is a Decisional Participant that undertook the PDP,

-If the Rejection Petition relates to an ICANN budget, an IANA(PTI) Budget, an Operating Plan or a Strategic Plan, the Rejection Action Petition shall also include a clarification that the rationale is based on one or more significant issues that were specifically raised in the applicable public comment period(s) and that these issues relate to perceived inconsistencies with the ICANN mission, purpose and role set forth in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN’s stakeholders, ICANN’s financial stability or other matter of concern to the community.
+If the Rejection Action Petition relates to an ICANN budget, an IANA(PTI) Budget, an Operating Plan or a Strategic Plan, the Rejection Action Petition shall also include a clarification that the rationale is based on one or more significant issues that were specifically raised in the applicable public comment period(s) and that these issues relate to perceived inconsistencies with the ICANN mission, purpose and role set forth in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN’s stakeholders, ICANN’s financial stability or other matter of concern to the community.

 4.2.3 Rejection Action Petition Review and Certification

-Upon receipt of a Rejection Action Petition submitted by an eligible constituent as defined in Section 4.1 of this Guideline, the GNSO Secretariat will promptly inform the Chair of the GNSO Council, the GNSO Council, and circulate the Rejection Action Petition to the GNSO Council.
+On receipt of a Rejection Action Petition submitted by an eligible constituent per Section 4.1 of this Guideline, the GNSO Secretariat will promptly circulate the Rejection Action Petition to the GNSO Council.

-The GNSO Chair will determine within two (2) days after receiving the Rejection Action Petition whether the Rejection Action Petition meets the requirements as set forth above and in Annex D Section 2.2 (c) (i) (A-B).
-If the GNSO Chair determines the Rejection Action Petition does not meet the requirements set forth in Annex D Section 2.2 (c) (i) (A-B), the petitioner and the GNSO Council will be informed promptly.
-The petitioner may adjust the Rejection Action Petition, however, the updated petition needs to be re-submitted no later than ten (10) days into the Rejection Action Petition Submission period.
+The GNSO Council Chair will determine within two (2) days after circulation of the Rejection Action Petition whether the Rejection Action Petition meets the requirements as set forth above and in Annex D Section 2.2 (c) (i) (A-B).
+If the GNSO Council Chair determines the Rejection Action Petition does not meet these requirements , the petitioner and the GNSO Council will be informed promptly in writing.
+The petitioner may revise and resubmit the Rejection Action Petition, however, the updated petition must be re-submitted no later than ten (10) days into the Rejection Action Petition Submission period (as defined in section 4.2.1 above).

-If the GNSO Chair determines that a Rejection Action Petition meets the requirements for a Rejection Action Petition, the Chair will promptly inform the GNSO Council and have the Rejection Action Petition and its certification published on the GNSO website/wiki page.
-Once published, the GNSO Secretariat shall send notice of its publication to the GNSO Community.
+If the GNSO Council Chair determines that a Rejection Action Petition meets the requirements for a Rejection Action Petition, the Chair will promptly inform the GNSO Council and request that the GNSO Secretariat publish the Rejection Action Petition and its certification on the GNSO website/wiki page.
+Once published, the GNSO Secretariat shall send notice of its publication to the GNSO Council for communication to the GNSO SG/Cs..

-After closure of the Rejection Action Petition submission period (as defined in section 5.2.1 above) all Rejection Action Petitions that did not meet the criteria, as well the findings of the Rejection Action Petition Review Committee with respect to the certification of the Rejection Action Petitions will be published on the GNSO website/wiki.
+After closure of the Rejection Action Petition submission period (as defined in section 4.2.1 above), the GNSO Council Secretariat will publish on the GNSO website/Wiki all Rejection Action Petitions that did not satisfy the requirements set out in section 4.5.2 above, andthe findings of a Rejection Action Petition Review Committee with respect to the certification of the Rejection Action Petition.

-If no Rejection Action Petition has been submitted, or no Rejection Action Petition is certified at the closure of the submission period, the GNSO Chair will inform the GNSO Council, the GNSO community, and the GNSO’s representative to the Empowered Community Administration accordingly.
+If no Rejection Action Petition has been submitted, or no Rejection Action Petition is certified at the closure of the submission period, the GNSO Council Chair will inform the GNSO Council, the GNSO community, and the GNSO’s representative to the Empowered Community Administration accordingly.

 4.2.4 GNSO Community Feedback on Certified Rejection Action Petition(s)

-Upon publication of a certified Rejection Action Petition, the GNSO Stakeholder Groups and Constituencies will be asked to provide feed-back, opinion or comments on the merits of the Rejection Action Petition.
-However, this feed-back period will close on the fifteenth (15) day into the Rejection Action Petition Period10.
-The GNSO Support Staff will categorize and summarize any comments received, and promptly post them to the GNSO Council list.
+Upon publication of a certified Rejection Action Petition, the GNSO Stakeholder Groups and Constituencies will be asked to provide feedback, opinion or comments on the merits of the Rejection Action Petition.
+However, this feedback period will close on the fifteenth (15) day into the Rejection Action Petition Period.
+The GNSO support staff will categorize and summarize any comments received, and promptly post them to the GNSO Council list.
 The GNSO Secretariat shall promptly post the Rejection Action Petition Manager’s summary to the GNSO website/wiki.